 Creative Contemplative Practices

-This space is an offering to LGBTQ+ people of faith and our allies who want to explore creative paths to access the truth of how deeply cherished we are by the One who created us, redeems us and sustains us.
-By taking the time to explore our own understanding and experience of God, we are better equipped to live into the great invitation to love God with our whole heart, mind and soul and to love our neighbors as we love ourselves.
-For if we are able to love our self as God loves us, then we are able to more authentically love our neighbor and in so doing, that is how we love God.
+This space is an offering to people who want to explore creative paths to access the truth of how deeply cherished we are by the Universe.
+By taking the time to explore our own understanding and experience of the Divine, we are better equipped to live into the great invitation to love with our whole heart, mind and soul and to love our neighbors as we love ourselves.

 Spiritual and contemplative practices come in every color of the rainbow across the spectrum of the world’s religions – prayer, meditation, reading, writing, walking, singing, making and even marching.
 What makes any activity spiritual or contemplative is what we bring to it.
 If we dribble a basketball with a meditative mind and open heart, that can be a contemplative practice.
 If we approach holy communion numbly, just going through the motions, then even though the act is a sacrament, it is not spiritual if we don’t bring to it the impulse to focus our attention on the thin places where the mystery of the divine can be apprehended on this side of the veil.
 Contemplative practices connect us with God, others and ourself.
 The most mundane activity can be spiritual if our hearts and minds are in a posture of loving and longing for God.

 Once we begin looking closely, listening deeply, noticing patters and tracing things to their origins – reverently using all of our senses – well, how can we not notice that everything is interesting and laced with a shimmering connective tissue beyond our comprehension.
 And when we really look and listen to the intersecting lines of being queer and Christian, remembering that God is present in every single moment, we are invited into the faithful mystery of indeterminacy and interdependence.